erf/flim/README.md

 - sprite and animated sprites with transforms
 - buffered sprite rendering using Canvas.drawAtlas (fast!)
 - data-driven; load sprites and animations as json
-- abstractions for game, render-loop, game widget and more
+- abstractions for game, render-loop, input, widgets and more
 - minimal and loosely coupled Flutter package

 ## Usage